DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 ![Ordinary Kriging Output](data/fig3.png  "Ordinary Kriging Output")

-> Important: Kriging "superiority" over "normal" machine learning models is its explainability - we can describe spatial process in a term of nugget, sill, variance - and, even more important, the variance error map that shows uncertainty of interpolated results in a given areas.
-For some applications this explainability and uncertainty is crucial (public health, mining, weather forecasts).
+> Important: Kriging's "superiority" over "normal" machine learning models is its explainability - we can describe the spatial process in a term of nugget, sill, variance - and, even more critical, the variance error map that shows the uncertainty of interpolated results in a given area.
+For some applications, this explainability and uncertainty are crucial (public health, mining, weather forecasts).

-# The block kriging example - deconvolution of choropleth map into small-scale point-support map
+# The block kriging example - deconvolution of choropleth map into a small-scale point-support map

 The process of block deconvolution is described in [4].
-In practice, it allows us to transform block rates (or volumes) into a point-support map.
+It allows us to transform block rates (or volumes) into a point-support map.

 ![Area-to-Point Poisson Kriging Output](data/fig4.png  "Area-to-Point Poisson Kriging Output")

 **Pyinterpolate** has three algorithms used for block Kriging:

 1. *Centroid-based Poisson Kriging*: used for areal interpolation and filtering.
 We assume that each block can collapse into its centroid.
 It is much faster than Area-to-Area and Area-to-Point Poisson Kriging but introduces bias related to the area's transformation into single points [S3].
 2. *Area-to-Area Poisson Kriging*: used for areal interpolation and filtering.
-The point-support allows the algorithm to filter unreliable rates and makes final areal representation of rates smoother [S4].
+The point-support allows the algorithm to filter unreliable rates and makes the final areal representation of rates smoother [S4].
-3. *Area-to-Point Poisson Kriging*: where areal support is deconvoluted in regards to the point support.
+3. *Area-to-Point Poisson Kriging*: where areal support is deconvoluted regarding the point support.
 Output map has a spatial resolution of the point support while coherence of analysis is preserved (sum of rates is equal to the output of Area-to-Area Poisson Kriging).
 It is used for point-support interpolation and data filtering [S5].

-During this workshops, we are going to explore *Area-to-Point* technique, that requires from us semivariogram deconvolution.
+During this workshop, we will explore the *Area-to-Point* technique, which requires semivariogram deconvolution from us.
 As you see, semivariogram analysis and modeling is, again, a significant part of our job.

 ### 1. Import packages and modules